The Procurement -> Purchase orders shows a list of all the purchase orders to your vendors and subcontractors.

 If the available stock of the item falls below its minimal available inventory level:

 - The article's Available quantity at Stock -> Items will turn red.

-- The Stock -> Critical on-hand and Procurement -> Critical on-hand report shows a list procured items that need re-ordering.
+- The Stock -> Critical on-hand and Procurement -> Critical on-hand report shows a list of procured items that need re-ordering.

-It is possible to purchase items to fulfill demand from manufacturing or customer orders in several ways:
+It is possible to purchase items to fulfill the demand from manufacturing or customer orders in several ways:

 - Via the Procurement -> Critical on-hand report, where all items are shown which are below min. available quantity.

 - Via the Procurement -> Requirements report, which shows all unbooked materials for Manufacturing Orders and Customer Orders by due dates and action dates for placing the Purchase Orders.

 - Via the Procurement -> Forecasting, which allows calculating material requirements and action dates for Purchase Orders without creating Manufacturing Orders.

 New POs can appear in the list when the Sales Manager chooses to automatically create POs for missing parts while booking products for the customer orders.